-In cases of notifications for the placing on the market of GMOs, Article 24 of the GMO Directive provides that the Commission makes available to the public the summary dossier that accompanies notifications.
-It also requires the Commission to make available the assessment report issued by the competent authority of the Member State that received the notification.
-Article 25 of the GMO Directive specifies which information may or may not be considered as confidential.
+In cases of notifications for the placing on the market of GMOs, Article 24 of the GMO Directive provides that the Commission shall make available to the public the summary dossier that accompanies those notifications.
+It also requires the Commission to make available to the public the assessment report issued by the competent Authority of the Member State that received the notification.
+The public may make comments on the summary dossier and on the assessment reports to the Commission within 30 days.
+The Commission shall immediately forward the comments to the competent Authorities.
+Finally, the assessment reports and the opinions of EFSA for all GMOs which have received written consent for placing on the market or whose placing on the market was rejected shall be made available to the public.

-GMOs authorised under Directive 2001/18/EC are listed in a public register available on the website of the Joint Research Centre.

-Post-market environmental monitoring reports are available on DG SANCO’s website.

 Article 9 of the GMO Directive provides that Member States are to consult the public on the proposed deliberate release of GMOs into the environment for any other purpose than for placing on the market.
 In doing so, Member States must lay down arrangements for this consultation, including a reasonable time period, to give the public the opportunity to express an opinion.
 Member States are to make available to the public information on all intentional releases of GMOs into the environment in their territory; the Commission is to make available to the public the information contained in the system of exchange of information established in the EU.

+In accordance with Article 31(2) of the GMO Directive, information on genetic modifications in authorised GMOs is listed in a public register available on the website of the Joint Research Centre.

+Article 25 of the GMO Directive specifies certain information in notifications which may not be considered as confidential.

-According to Regulation (EC) No 1829/2003, EFSA is to make available to the public a summary of the application for authorisation of placing on the market of a GM food.
-Similarly, when delivering its opinion, the Authority must make it public, after deletion of any information identified as confidential.
+According to the Regulation on genetically modified food and feed, EFSA is to make available to the public a summary of the application for authorisation of placing on the market of GM food (Article 5(2)(b)(ii)).
+Similarly, when delivering its opinion, the Authority must make it public, after deletion of any information identified as confidential (Article 6(7)).
 The public may make comments to the Commission within 30 days of such publication.
-A similar procedure applies in case of modification, suspension and revocation of authorisations.
-Similar provisions also exist with regard to the authorisation of genetically modified feed.
+A similar procedure applies in case of modification, suspension and revocation of authorisations (Article 10(1)).
+Similar provisions also exist with regard to the authorisation of GM feed (Articles 17(2)(b)(ii), 18(7) and 22(1)).
 Authorised genetically modified food and feed is entered into a public register.
-Article 30 of the Regulation specifies which information may or may not be considered as confidential.
+Article 30 of the Regulation specifies which information may or may not be considered as confidential (Article 28).

+Article 30 of the Regulation specifies certain information in applications which may not be considered as confidential.

-As regards the right for public access to documents, Article 29 of the Regulation provides that the application for authorisation, supplementary information from the applicant, opinions from the competent Authorities, monitoring reports and information from the authorisation holder are to be made accessible to the public in accordance with the principles of the Transparency Regulation.
-See also the comments made above with respect to Article 4 of the Convention.
+As regards the right for public access to documents, Article 29 of the Regulation provides that the application for authorisation, supplementary information from the applicant, opinions from the competent Authorities, monitoring reports and information from the authorisation holder are to be made accessible to the public in accordance with the principles of the Access-to-documents Regulation.

-The EU ratified the Amendment of the Convention related to GMOs on 18 December 2006 (Council Decision 2006/957/EC of 18 December 2006 on the conclusion, on behalf of the European Union, of an amendment to the Convention) and deposited its instrument of ratification on 1 February 2008.

 XXXIV.
 Obstacles encountered in the implementation of Article

 6 bis and annex I bis

 Describe any obstacles encountered in the implementation of any of the paragraphs of Article 6 bis and annex I bis.